Yes, exercise is one of the easiest, reliable, and fastest lower back pain treatment you can do right away.

 7 Best Lower Back Exercises for Back Pain Relief

-Foam rolling before each workout can do more than helping cast away sore muscles pain from your aching body.
+Foam rolling before each workout can do more than helping cast away sore muscle pain from your aching body.

 “When you foam roll regularly, it helps untie the knots in your muscles by breaking down adhesions and heal the tissues,” says Mike Boyle on Men’s Health.